 Bill and Fran worked together with their brood cow herd and grew corn, wheat and oats.
 Their oldest son Art, returned to work on the farm full-time in 1977 and expanded the family business to include hog production.
 Ken joined his brother Art on the farm in 1985 and together evolved the business to include growing soybeans and have implemented no-till along with other conservation farming methods to become more efficient and environmentally conscious producers.

-Stan, Bill and Fran's grandson, joined the operation in 1997.
+Stan, Bill and Fran's grandson, joined the operation in 1997 and has been and integral part of the farm ever since.
 Art's youngest daughter Afton started working on the farm full-time in 2011 and now manages the "Raised without Antibiotics" pig herd.

 Today Blight Farms consists of a beef cattle herd, hogs, corn, wheat, soybeans, oats and hay production.

 All farm operations are managed and performed by Ken, Art, Le Anne, Stan, and Afton.